 - Add the second third of the flour and fold in.

-- Add the final third of flour and again, fold it in.
+- Add the final third of the flour and again, fold it in.
 Scrape the sides and bottom of the bowl to ensure all the ingredients are incorporated.

 - Bake in the middle of the oven for 25-30 minutes or until the top is a light golden brown, the centre feels firm and a cake tester comes out clean.